Memorium Nürnberger Prozesse

 How long should I spend visiting?

-It is recommended to spend about two to three hours at the museum to fully appreciate the exhibits and engage with the information presented.
+Visitors typically spend around two to three hours at the Memorium, allowing ample time to explore the exhibits and engage with the material.

 Is photography allowed?